AlyBuk/Pwo/README.md

 # Pwo
-This is Person Work Order Library for my personal work to
+This is Person Work Order Library for my personal work.
+Project v1.0 deadline 16 july.